 And you’d be wrong.

-If you’ve heard bloggers mumble that Promoted Pins are not effective, and I promise you it’s because they didn’t do the pre-work necessary to ensure their success.
+If you’ve heard bloggers mumble that Promoted Pins are not effective, I promise you it’s because they didn’t do the pre-work necessary to ensure their success.

 Running a successful Pinterest ad campaign requires understanding your business objectives and outcomes.

 Anyone can go into Pinterest and set up a campaign.
 It’s pretty self-explanatory.
 Since Pinterest often changes the look and feel of campaign setup, this article would be outdated in no time.

 That’s why I’m going to focus on how to set your ads up to be successful instead.

 The Pinterest Tag is essential for running Pinterest ads.

 By installing the Pinterest Tag on your website, you’ll be able to do two important things:

 - Create a warm audience of website visitors to target in future Pinterest ad campaigns

 - Track conversions (i.e. signups and purchases) people take when visiting your site from your Promoted Pins